carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 - "A Nextflow process is an independent task/step in a workflow"
 - "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finaly a script block."
 - "Inputs and Outputs to a process are defined using the input and output blocks."
+- "The execution of a process can be controlled using conditional statements like `if`."
 - "Task output files are output from a process using the `PublishDir` directive."
 ---

 # Processes

-We now know how to create and use Channels in Nextflow.
+We now know how to create and use Channels to send data around a workflow.
 We will now see how to run tasks within a workflow.

 A `process` is the way Nextflow execute commands you would run on the terminal or custom scripts.

 *Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes and are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
 It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output which are Channels*

 The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
 The process body must contain a string  which represents the command or, more generally, a script that is executed by it.

 A basic process with no input or output channels looks like the following example: